Why I do what I do

 Who I work with

-I work with individuals and couples who are navigating all the transitions and existential questions that come around in midlife.
-Clients come to me when they have worked hard to build the life they want, but aren’t able to enjoy it.
-Things look great on paper, but on the inside my clients are deeply unhappy or anxious.
+I work mostly with people who are navigating all the transitions and existential questions that come around in midlife.
+Clients come to me when they have worked hard to build the life thought they wanted, but aren’t enjoying it now that they have it.
+Things look great on paper, but on the inside my clients are wondering if all the work has been worth it.
+Some of them know they want to start over but they don’t know how.